Computing Equilibria in Games with Stochastic Action Sets: Introduction

-\paragraph{Our contributions.} Motivated by the above, we study GSAS from the perspective of efficient equilibrium representation and computation.
-First, we show that the presence of stochastic action sets can have a significant effect on the Nash equilibria of the game.
-Second, we study properties of equilibria in GSAS under the assumption that player's action availabilities are independent.
+\paragraph{Our contributions.} The primary contribution of our work is the design and analysis of a complete procedure that computes compact representations of NE in 2p0s-GSAS.
+This requires three key aspects.
+First, we \textbf{formalize and study properties of equilibria} in 2p0s-GSAS under the assumption that players' action availabilities are independent.
 We show that players' strategy sets can be restricted to the set of `implementable' strategies which contain all equilibria of the GSAS.
-We also establish that any implementable strategy can be compactly represented as a vector of size $\vert A_i\vert$.
-Third, we utilize ideas from no-regret learning in sleeping bandits to design efficient algorithms to solve GSAS.
-We give an algorithm called SI-MWU that minimizes a suitable notion of regret called `Sleeping Internal' (SI)-regret in GSAS, and converges approximately to NE in 2p0s-GSAS.
-Using concentration arguments and a stochastic approximation procedure, we also give a method to approximately compute compact vector $w$ that represents an approximate NE using the iterates of SI-MWU.
-Finally, we demonstrate the empirical efficacy of our proposed methods in GSAS.
-Our results demonstrate the scalability of our method compared to standard game-solvers, and exhibit approximate convergence to compact equilibria in large games.
+We also establish that any implementable NE strategy can be compactly represented as a vector $w$ of size $\vert A_i\vert$.
+Second, we introduce an algorithm called SI-MWU that \textbf{minimizes a suitable notion of regret} called `Sleeping Internal' (SI)-regret in GSAS, and converges approximately to NE in 2p0s-GSAS.
+Our analysis includes novel probabilistic statements to ensure that the sampled SI-regrets are sublinear with high probability.
+Third, using \emph{only} the SI-MWU iterates, we introduce a novel stochastic approximation-based method to \textbf{extract a compact vector} $w$ that represents an approximate NE.
+Finally, we investigate the empirical efficacy of our proposed method in 2p0s-GSAS.
+Our experimental results demonstrate the scalability of our method compared to standard game-solvers, and shows that our method exhibits approximate convergence to compact equilibria in large games.

-\subsection{Related Work}
+\section{Related Work}